-Alice Lloyd College accepts no direct federal or state funding, charges no tuition, and, by definition, incurs no debt.
-Your assistance with one or more of these projects would be greatly appreciated.
+Alice Lloyd College accepts no direct federal or state funding, guarantees tuition to students from 108 counties, and, by definition, incurs no debt.
+As such, your assistance with one or more of these projects would be greatly appreciated.

 Below is a list of projects for which support is currently being sought.